TheCowboyAI/w3/memory-bank/tasks/001-initial-system-design.md

 Documentation created in memory-bank/domainPatterns.md and referenced in system_design.md.

+### 2023-04-04: Implementation Architecture Decision
+Determined that the CIM will be implemented as a hyper-converged solution using NixOS:
+- Core system will be built as a NixOS configuration for the host
+- Functionality will be added through modular NixOS modules
+- Individual components will be deployed as isolated nixos-containers
+- Host will be minimal, focusing on security, container hosting, and NATS messaging
+- System will be part of a broader inventory management

+This approach aligns well with our modular component architecture, providing clear deployment boundaries while enabling efficient communication between components.

+Documentation updated in memory-bank/techContext.md.

 ## Time Estimate
-The high-level design and domain pattern definition are complete.
+The high-level design, domain pattern definition, and implementation architecture decisions are complete.
 Detailed specifications will require additional time to develop.

 ## Dependencies
 None - This is the initial design task.

 ## Notes
 This is a Level 0 (Initial Design) task that focuses on establishing the foundational architecture and components of the CIM system.
-The high-level design and domain pattern definition are now complete, but detailed component specifications and interface definitions need further development.
+The high-level design, domain pattern definition, and implementation architecture decisions are now complete, but detailed component specifications, interface definitions, and NixOS module design need further development.